NaoWasTaken/loglens/README.md

 # LogLens

-A CLI tool for analyzing Apache, Nging, and JSON log files
+A CLI tool for analyzing Apache, Nginx, and JSON log files

 ## Installation